Zondax/icp-client-cpp/README.md

 ## General Description

-The objective of this project is to provide a C wrapper for the Rust Agent Crate
+The objective of this project is to provide a C and C++ interface for the Rust Agent Crate

 Reference: https://internetcomputer.org/docs/current/developer-docs/agents/